-With Cinco de Mayo coming up, you may find yourself wondering, what is the difference between tequila and mezcal?
+For all the cocktail menus you’ve pursued, you may be wondering what is the difference between tequila and mezcal?
 They’re both made from agave, sure, but different species from different regions of Mexico—and the production process for each results in different flavors too.
 So pour a shot, sprinkle on some worm salt, and keep reading.

 While tequila has been a bar mainstay for years (margarita, anyone?), as imbibers are beginning to look for different layers of flavor, tequila’s cousin, mezcal (also spelled mescal), has been finding a place on bar shelves.
 While both spirits are made from the agave plant, they are distinct in flavor, harvest location and manufacturing process.